The Tallest Man on Earth: I Love You. It's a Fever Dream. (2019)

 On 4 February 2019, Matsson revealed that a new album would be released in 2019.
 In late February 2019, he revealed that his new album, now titled I Love You.
 It's a Fever Dream., would be released sometime in April.
 He also released the first single, "The Running Styles of New York" the same day.
 The second single, "I'm a Stranger Now" was released on 27 March.
 The album was released on April 19 2019.

 Matsson's song It Will Follow the Rain from his eponymous EP was featured in a 2019 commercial for the Infiniti QX50 automobile.

 Too Late for Edelweiss (2022)

 On 19 September 2022, Matsson announced a new album of covers.
 It was released later that week on 23 September 2022 and includes covers of songs from The National and Bon Iver, among others.
-The album's title, Too Late for Edelweiss, is a reference to the album För sent för Edelweiss by Swedish singer Håkan Hellström and that titular song is the first cover on the album.
+The album's title, Too Late for Edelweiss, is a reference to the album För sent för Edelweiss by Swedish singer Håkan Hellström, the title track of which is the first song covered on the album.

 Henry St. (2023)

-On 1 february 2023, Matsson revealed that a new album titled Henry St. would be released on 14 april 2023.
-Henry St. is the first of Mattson's albums recorded an album in a band setting.
+On 1 February 2023, Matsson revealed that a new album titled Henry St. would be released on 14 April 2023.
+Henry St. is the first of Mattson's albums recorded in a band setting.
 The announcement of the album was followed by the release of the single "Every Little Heart".
+On 19 April, five days after the album's release, Pitchfork gave the album a 6.0, praising the instrumentals and full-band sound but saying that the writing was "just bad".
+Writing for No Depression, John Amen concluded that "While Matsson’s latest set occasionally loses traction, it certainly includes its memorable moments, most of which reiterate the confessional pitch and rougher vocal stylings of his earlier work."